Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R7 250X 2GB should be 13% quicker than the Radeon HD 4850 1GB overall, because of its greater bandwidth. (explain)
+Memory BandwidthAs far as performance goes, the Radeon R7 250X 2GB should in theory be a small bit better than the Radeon HD 4850 1GB overall. (explain)

-Texel RateThe Radeon R7 250X 2GB should be much (more or less 60%) better at anisotropic filtering than the Radeon HD 4850 1GB. (explain)
+Texel RateThe Radeon R7 250X 2GB will be a lot (approximately 60%) more effective at texture filtering than the Radeon HD 4850 1GB. (explain)

-Pixel RateThe Radeon R7 250X 2GB should be a lot (approximately 60%) faster with regards to FSAA than the Radeon HD 4850 1GB, and should be capable of handling higher screen resolutions better. (explain)
+Pixel RateThe Radeon R7 250X 2GB is quite a bit (about 60%) faster with regards to anti-aliasing than the Radeon HD 4850 1GB, and able to handle higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison